nrjones-dev/ps_layer_utility/README.md

 This function is to rename all selected layers to the text string entered in this field.

-1. Enter a string of text, such as 'BinBags' into the relevant field.
+1. Enter a string of text, such as 'FooBar' into the relevant field.
 2. Select the Group(s) or Layer(s) where you want to replace the name.
 3. Press the 'Rename Layer' button.